 “The view was open,” Patrick Jackson said to News 4 Antonio.
 “So as I drove past on the road, I looked over and I saw the tarp over my brother with his foot hanging out of the car still.
 And I knew what had happened, but I couldn’t share that with Erica at the time.”

 Jackson was unarmed.
+He was found with only a pen and a napkin in his pockets.
 It is unclear what threat he posed to Thomas, if any, to provoke multiple shots being fired.

 “Please keep asking questions.
 This is not adding up,” Patrick Jackson told KENS 5.

 Thomas — a 16-year-veteran in the department — was not given a field sobriety test after the shooting and the Jackson family is crying foul.
 They are petitioning Sheriff Susan Pamerleau to provide answers.

 While waiting at the scene of the shooting for answers, Jackson’s brother was told by a deputy, “Well, we’re probably going to find a weapon in there,” referring to his Mathew’s car.
 His family says police are looking in the wrong direction.

 “It seems like the investigation started off completely wrong and I hope she gets involved.
 I hope she cleans that up.
 I hope she helps us find the right answers and these missteps get corrected,” said Patrick Jackson.
 “I want to know the truth and I gotta rely on them to find that.”

 Jackson leaves behind a wife and a 2 year old son, whom his brother says were his main focus in life.